We would love to hear from our alumni!

 If you have not been receiving information from Honors, we do not have your current information.

-Honors Institute Alumni
+Honors Institute Alumni Survey - please click here

-Welcome to the new Alumni page!
+Welcome to the Alumni page!
 As you can read, this section is a work in progress.
-We want our alumni to give their input for the alumni pages because we want the design that can best serve our alumni; therefore, our first Areté President, Pete Cirak (email@example.com) has agreed for alumni to send him any information about themselves or others that they would like on the webpage.
+We want our alumni to give their input for the alumni pages because we want the design that can best serve our alumni; therefore, our first Areté President, Pete Cirak (firstname.lastname@example.org) has agreed for alumni to send him any information about themselves or others that they would like on the webpage.
 We love hearing from you!